raminmohammadi/RaminMohammadi.github.io/_posts/2022-07-01-loss_function.md

 **Huber loss approaches MAE when 𝛿 ~ 0 and MSE when 𝛿 ~ ∞ (large numbers.)**

-**That means You are controlling the 'degree' of MAE vs MSE-ness you'll introduce in your loss function.** As we have this benefit, you may ask then why don't we use huber every time.
+**That means You are controlling the 'degree' of MAE vs MSE-ness you'll introduce in your loss function.** As we have this benefit, you may ask then why don't we use Huber every time.
 As you have to configure them manually you'll have to spend time and resources on finding the most optimum 𝛿 for your dataset.
 This is an iterative problem that, in the extreme case, may become impractical at best and costly at worst.
 However, in most cases, it's best just to experiment - perhaps, you'll find better results!

 <br>